 Click Photo for Larger Version

-View from south looking north at the excavated semi-circular orchestra, the seats in the cavea, and the staircase leading up from the orchestra.
-Because the theater was covered with houses in later periods, the upper portion of the theater is not to well preserved.
+View from the north looking south at the excavated semi-circular orchestra, the seats in the cavea, and the staircase leading up from the orchestra.
+Because the theater was covered with houses in later periods, the upper portion of the theater is not too well preserved.
 The theater could seat about 7,000 people.

 According to the excavators, Herod Antipas (4BC - AD 39) built this theater when the city of Tiberias was constructed (AD 18-22).